ropensci/essurvey/cran-comments.md

 For win-builder:

-Status: 1 NOTE
-R Under development (unstable) (2018-02-19 r74276)

 ## Reverse dependencies

 There are currently no downstream dependencies for this package.

 ---

-`essurvey` was failing a test here: https://cran.rstudio.com/web/checks/check_results_essurvey.html.
-This version fixes the test and has been passing locally and on Travis-CI.
+`essurvey` was had a fatal bug documented here: https://github.com/ropensci/essurvey/issues/31.
+This version fixes the bug.

 ---